 Ask for an investigation and for deletion of the disputed item.
 You’ll need to submit a letter like this for each credit bureau where the tax lien is reported.
 In some cases, it will be reported to all three of the major agencies, while in other instances, it may only be reported to one or two.

 Be sure to make copies of all documentation, including the letter, and never send originals.
 Then send one copy to the agency via certified mail.

 The Waiting Game

 Expect it to take around 30 days to hear a reply from the credit bureau regarding your letter.
-This reply will probably just be an acknowledgement of your letter and request.
+This reply will probably just be an acknowledgment of your letter and request.
 It will probably state that an investigation will be conducted regarding your request.